Prices verified May 1 · Always confirm at the retailer before buying.

 What did we leave out — and why?

-Honest gap-disclosure — the espresso landscape includes machines that are real and good but didn't fit our Amazon-availability constraint, plus product categories that aren't actually espresso.
+Honest gap-disclosure — the espresso espresso machine market includes machines that are real and good but didn't fit our Amazon-availability constraint, plus product categories that aren't actually espresso.
 Here's what we left out and the reasoning.

 - Rancilio Silvia M V6.
 Iconic Italian semi-auto with a devoted home-barista following.
 Amazon listings are third-party with low stock and unstable pricing.
 Buy from Seattle Coffee Gear or Whole Latte Love instead — both are authorized US dealers with full warranty support.